cfanpnk/link_shortener/README.md

 # README

-A link shortner app written in Ruby on Rails.
+A link shortener app written in Ruby on Rails.

 ### Ruby version
 Ruby 2.5.0